Metolix/Metolix/README.md

 I'm a high school junior teaching myself software development.
 Python is where I'm most comfortable as of now, and I pick up whatever else a project needs along the way.
 Outside of code, I'm working toward becoming a commercial pilot.

-Right now, "learning to build things" mostly means **NextLeg**.
+Building **NextLeg**.
 A route discovery companion app for virtual pilots.
 Solving the actual problem: staring at a map with 40,000 airports and no idea where to fly today.

+As a side project, I am also building an [AI Police Negotiator Game](https://github.com/Metolix/AI-Negotiator).

 <br>